isovector/draconian-results/pho.md

 PHO order on restaurants, pubs and bars
 ------------------------------------------------------------

+Restaurants, pubs, bars and food courts are closed for indoor dining until April 19 at 11:59 pm.

+-   Outdoor patio seating and take-out or delivery is allowed

 In order to limit the spread of COVID-19, people should only be dining at restaurants with their household.
 For people who live alone, this should be with a maximum of two people they regularly interact with (core bubble).

-You must [wear a mask when not at a table].
-Events are no longer allowed.
+-   You must [wear a mask when not at a table]
+-   Events are no longer allowed

-Restaurants, pubs and bars can continue to operate if they have a COVID-19 Safety Plan and employee protocols in place.
+Restaurants, pubs and bars must have a COVID-19 Safety Plan and employee protocols in place.
 WorkSafeBC will be conducting inspections to verify that COVID-19 Safety Plans remain effective.
 Establishments that are noncompliant with plan requirements may face orders and fines, and possible referral to public health which may result in a closure order.

 -   Review the [PHO Order -- Food and Liquor Serving Premises (PDF)]